-Taranto Calling, the project of the team led by Stefano Boeri Architetti for the OpenTaranto competition, is among the winners.
+Taranto Calling, the project of the team led by Stefano Boeri Architetti for the OpenTaranto competition, is among the 3 short-listed winners.
 The competition, promoted in 2016 by Invitalia, aims to the renewal of Taranto’s historic centre, the Old Town, an island between two seas, with great potentialities but basically abandoned.

 Taranto’s Old Town, just like its Cathedral, is a time/space mosaic of ages and projects.
-A mosaic made up of Hellenic heritage, medieval buildings, Renaissance architectures, fishermen’s houses, commercial hamlets, Baroque churches, docks and modern addictions.
+A mosaic made up of Hellenic heritage, medieval buildings, Renaissance architectures, fishermen’s houses, commercial hamlets, Baroque churches, docks and modern additions.

 An island made of stone, cut by the narrow breaches of streets and squeezed between the walls and the docks.
 A monolith surrounded by the sea, carved in caves and passages connecting, along vertical axes, roofs, terraces and the sea level.